How to Remove Rust From Cast Iron Grill Pan

 Step 1 – Soak in Vinegar Solution

-The first step is to plug your sink or grab a large bucket and fill it with a 50/50 solution of white vinegar and hot water.
-Place the cast iron grill pan in the vinegar solution and let it soak.
-Soaking time should be no more than about an hour.
-The vinegar mixture is the best solution to help get rid of the rust on the cast iron pan.
+First, plug your sink or fill a large bucket with a 50/50 solution of white vinegar and hot water.
+Place the rusty cast iron skillet in the vinegar solution and let it soak.

 Step 2 – Scrub it

-Once soaking is completed, rinse off the cast iron grill pan and then add a small amount of dish soap.
-Scrub the cast iron grates with steel wool to fully get rid of the rust.
-If it is heavily rusted with deep rust spots, you can use baking soda and a little bit of elbow grease for extra cleaning power on the remaining rust.
+Scrub the entire pan with steel wool or a scrub brush to fully remove the rust.
+If it is heavily rusted with deep rust spots, you will need to use a little elbow grease for extra cleaning power on the remaining rust.

 steel wool on cast iron grill pan

-Step 3 – Rinse it
+Step 3 – Rinse it with clean water

 Wash off the pan under warm water to remove the remaining residue and cleaning solutions.